 What is onboarding and why does it matter?

 It’s more important than ever to make sure staff are happy.
-Staff who are interested, personally invested and feel valued at work are more likely to stay longer and perform better.
+If they’re excited, personally invested and feel valued at work, they’re more likely to stay longer and perform better.
+It can also help you to build trust with them.

 By bringing new employees on board thoughtfully, you set the stage for an engaged, confident and fulfilled workforce.
 And this in turn helps your employees care about your company – win-win!
 It’s all part of what makes a great company culture.